gvwilson/thirdbit/src/fiction/santas/index.md

 and stored in canopic jars.
 "Which is…
 just a…
-fancy word…
+fancy name…
 for jars…
 that hold…
 someone's…
 squishy bits,"
-the mummy explained as they climbed the stairs to an entrance in the side of the pyramid that was actually quite large but seemed quite small compared to the pyramid.
+the mummy explained as they climbed the stairs to an entrance in the side of the pyramid that seemed quite small compared to the pyramid but was actually quite large.

 Third,
 and perhaps most importantly,